joanlafuente/Multimodal-Business-Classification/README.md

 Related to the model but not inside it are the text tokens.
 We have extracted them using keras-ocr and easy-ocr but we also tried other libraries like pytesseract or PyOCR.
 We have decided to use keras-ocr as it gives better results obtaining the text but it has a lot of problems with other libraries so, in the repository there is the code to use both.
 We recommend using the ones extracted by keras-ocr.

-Lastly, to represent the words spotted we have tested fasttext and embedding named “glove-wiki-gigaword-300”.
-The main difference is that fasttext has representation for all the words and the other does not (since it has a closed vocabulary), but in our test this last one.
-We think that as it does not have representation of the out of the vocabulary words it may be filtering those less important words.
-We have also only considered only those words of more than two letters to reduce the words that go to the transformer that do not have any particular meaning.
+Lastly, to represent the words spotted we have tested fasttext and a word2vec embedding named “glove-wiki-gigaword-300”.
+The main difference is that fasttext has representation for all the words which word2vec does not (since it has a closed vocabulary), but in our tests this last one has worked better.
+For this reason we have decide to use the word2vec embedding.
+We think that as it does not have representation of the out of the vocabulary words it may be filtering those words that are mostly noise.
+We have also only considered those words of more than two letters to reduce the words that go to the transformer that do not have any particular meaning.

 ## Model weights
 The weights of the best model with the parameters can be found here: https://drive.google.com/file/d/1QUEkEktGffTt5tlLjoePbFNv44MXXc85/view?usp=sharing